Taliban insurgency: 2015

 2015 saw the Taliban make various gains in Afghanistan in an attempt to fracture the fledgling Afghan government with successes not seen since NATO intervened in 2001.
 The Taliban has increased suicide attacks and has made multiple territorial gains across the country.

 Kunduz offensive

 Beginning in April, the Taliban fought for the city of Kunduz in the northern Kunduz Province with them capturing the city by September.
-Afghan Armed Forces recaptured the city in October but local sources dispute this claim.
+Afghan National Security Forces recaptured the city in October but local sources dispute this claim.
 The quick fall of the city resulted in calls by some government officials for President Ashraf Ghani and CEO Abdullah Abdullah to resign.

 Helmand offensive

 In December, the Taliban made more territorial gains by besieging Afghan forces in the cities of Lashkar Gah, Sangin and outlying towns in the Helmand Province in Southern Afghanistan.
 By late December, most of Sangin was captured by the Taliban with local Afghan forces surrounded and forced to rely on airlifts for ammunition and food.